Does my child need to have participated in Broadway Bootcamp to take other classes or camps?

 My child has never done any theatre before.
 Where should we start?

 Our classes are a great place to start.
 They only last a few weeks and are geared to meet the needs of the students in the class.
-Also, check out our seasonal Blast Camps.
+Also, check out our seasonal Blast Camps, Theme Camp, and Play Making Camps.
 As your child’s interest and skill advance, they can move up in our programming, eventually auditioning for the RMTC Conservatory.

 Do parents stay and watch the class?